 6 Reasons Strength Training is Important for Runners

 Why is strength training important for runners?
-The benefits really are vast and I admit that even as a running coach it took me seeing a lot of the data to finally get consistent with my own routine about 5 years ago.
+The benefits really are vast and I admit that even as an experienced running coach it took me seeing a lot of the data to finally get consistent with my own routine about 7 years ago.

 We now know that it’s about so much more than light weights high reps.
 You’re going to need to work up to increasing the weights you can pick up to get maximum gains from your training schedule.